Why Many Countries Cannot Measure Long COVID Nationally And What Needs to Change

 Introduction

-This article explains why national measurement is so difficult and what changes are needed to capture the true impact of this chronic condition.
+This article explains why national measurement is so challenging and what needs to change to better capture the true impact of this chronic condition.

 Why National Measurement Matters